Yoav666s/dnd-wiki/collections/_adventures/silentspire-manor-maritime-machinations.md

 Tallis will explain that with food already covered, they'll need to sort out the guest list, hire some entertainment, and decide on a date and time.
 He will also hand Simon 2 GP to rent himself something nice to wear.

 ## Finalizing the Guest List
 Tallis will write down a lot of names the PC won't recognize, but he will ask if they want to invite anyone special.
+The following are reactions for certain NPCs the Player might want to invite.
+If the player invites an NPC that doesn't appear here, feel free to improvise a response from Tallis and add them to the list.

 **Toolscrap.** Tallis will laugh but add him to the list.